Nambour CBD Creative Renewal: Activating the Night-Time Economy

 We proposed a range of creative ideas in the public realm which met the terms of the grant, including three pieces of public art and identified five locations for the installation of artistic lighting.
 In total eight interventions were planned.

-POMO commenced by writing a community engagement plan that brought locals into the decision making process and allowed them to have a say in what outcomes they wanted to see in their town.
-This engagement program exceeded expectations and gathered nearly 50% more responses than anticipated.
+POMO commenced by running a community engagement process that brought locals into the decision making process and allowed them to have a say in what outcomes they wanted to see in their town.
+This engagement program exceeded expectations and gathered nearly 50% more responses than anticipated through face to face and online modes.

 Sustainability Outcomes